zaqks/1/README.md

 -dashboard

-# TODO
--check the null stuff in the services
--check the agent schedule f db
--add password confirm
--dont show the non active agents
--add the range invertor

 # how does the scheduling system work
 for each agent we define the hours he starts his service and the hour he ends 0-23